We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 Guests can expect Disney Springs to get decked out in holiday finery.
 There will be holiday music, lights, decor, and more to turn Disney Springs into a winter wonderland.
 Well, as much as you can have one in central Florida.

-To help that along, there will be some magical snow fall in Towne Center.
+To help that along, there is magical snow fall in Towne Center.

-Finally, Jock Lindsey’s Hangar Bar will transform into Jock Lindsey’s Holiday Bar.
-This will include holiday decor and a delicious holiday menu.
+Finally, Jock Lindsey’s Hangar Bar transforms into Jock Lindsey’s Holiday Bar.
+This includes holiday decor and a delicious holiday menu.

 Disney Spring Christmas Tree Stroll